ICT-ANS/StarLight/README.md

 * This work is supported in part by the National Key R&D Program of China under Grant No. 2018AAA0102701 and in part by the National Natural Science Foundation of China under Grant No. 62176250 and No. 62203424.
 * The following people have helped test the StarLight toolkit, read the document and provid valuable feedback: Pengze Wu, Haoyu Li, and Jiancong Zhou.
 * Our StarLight framework is built on top of [NNI](https://github.com/microsoft/nni), incorporating their pruning and quantization algorithms.
 We extend our gratitude to NNI for their remarkable contributions.
+* We would like to thank [Just the Docs](https://github.com/just-the-docs/just-the-docs) for providing the template for our document.
 * We would like to thank ChatGPT for polishing the presentation of the document.